-Considerations Regarding 2022 LTI Performance Goals.
-The 2022 LTI program was designed to reward performance consistent with our long-term strategic objectives.
-Similar to our 2022 STI program, the HCC Committee determined that the use of certain non-GAAP metrics would be more appropriate for our 2022 LTI program than GAAP metrics as it would prevent 2022 LTI payouts from being significantly impacted (positively or negatively) by extraordinary or unusual events or non-cash items.
-The HCC Committee also considered adjustments eliminating the effect of certain non-cash items to be appropriate, believing that the adjusted numbers are a better indicator of our current actual operating performance.
+Considerations Regarding 2023 LTI Performance Goals.
+The 2023 LTI program was designed to reward performance consistent with our long-term strategic objectives.
+Similar to our 2023 STI program, the HCC Committee determined that the use of certain non-GAAP metrics would be more appropriate for our 2023 LTI program than GAAP metrics as it would prevent 2023 LTI payouts from being significantly impacted (positively or negatively) by extraordinary or unusual events or non-cash items.
+The HCC Committee also considered adjustments eliminating the effect of certain non-cash items to be appropriate, believing that the adjusted numbers are a better indicator of our Company's actual operating performance.

-The HCC Committee also considered the advantages and disadvantages of using absolute versus relative performance measures and believes that the 2022 LTI Program struck an appropriate balance between the two types of measures by using both measures in the PBRSU grants.
+The HCC Committee also considered the advantages and disadvantages of using absolute versus relative performance measures and believes that the 2023 LTI Program struck an appropriate balance by using both types of measures in the PBRSU grants.
 Absolute measures are consistent with stockholder expectations, allow for greater sense of control and influence by the executive, encourage motivation and are consistent with our cash flow and ability to pay.
 Conversely, relative measures, such as our TSR Adjustment, result in adjustment, up or down, to payouts for our executives based on our performance compared to our peers in a highly competitive marketplace.

-The following is a summary of the specific targets under each of the 2022 LTI Performance Goals:
+The following is a summary of the specific targets under each of the 2023 LTI Performance Goals:

-2022 LTI Performance Goals Measured after 2022 PBRSU Performance Period (1) 0% Payout (Threshold) 100% Payout (Target) 150% or 200% Payout (Stretch) Revenue (weighted 16.7%) \$6.70 billion \$7.70 billion \$8.09 billion Non-GAAP Gross Margin (weighted 16.7%) (2) 40.4% 46.8% 47.8% Non-GAAP Operating Margin (weighted 16.7%) (3) 21.9% 30.2% 31.2% Ramp SiC Product Revenue (weighted 16.7%) 1x 2x 3x ESG Baseline Scopes 1, 2 and 3 (weighted 16.7%) (4) No baseline (x3) Baseline (x3) 2040 Roadmap Customer Experience Program (weighted 16.7%) 50% 80% 100% TSR Adjustment Measured after each TSR Performance Period Payout Range Relative TSR 50% to 150% (5)
+2023 LTI Performance Goals Measured after 2023 PBRSU Performance Period (1) Weighting (as % of Target LTI) 0% Payout (Threshold) 100% Payout (Target) 150% or 200% Payout (Stretch) New Product Revenue (as a percent of all revenue) 25.0% 19% 25% 30% Non-GAAP Operating Margin (2) 25.0% 30.0% 32.6% 34.0% SiC Product Revenue Ramp 33.3% 2x 3.8x 4.4x Design Wins Supporting 5-year Plan (3) 16.7% \$4.0 billion \$5.0 billion \$6.0 billion TSR Adjustment Measured after each TSR Performa ince Period Payout Range Relative TSR 50% to 150% (4)

-- (1) All LTI Financial Goals and the goal concerning the ramping of SiC products are calculated in a manner consistent with how we calculate these figures for purposes of our earnings releases.
-Payouts under each 2022 LTI Performance Goal-aside from the threshold and target levels for the Scope emissions goal-are determined using linear interpolation from threshold to target and from target to stretch. - (2) The target goal represented approximately a 640 bps increase relative to actual results achieved for the prior fiscal year of 40.4%.
-For purposes of the 2022 LTI program, non-GAAP gross margin is calculated and adjusted by the HCC Committee in the same manner as for the 2022 STI program (discussed above). - (3) Non-GAAP operating margin measures the percentage growth from our actual results achieved for the prior fiscal year.
-It is calculated and adjusted by the HCC Committee in the same manner as for the 2022 STI program (discussed above). - (4) Overall, this goal is weighted 16.7% in the aggregate.
-Broken down further, the performance goal is weighted 5.555% for each of Scopes 1, 2 and 3. - (5) As described above, the TSR Adjustment, which applies to the LTI Financial Goals, is a further adjustment (50%-150%) to the number of shares earned on the basis of our performance as measured against each LTI Financial Goal.
+(1) All LTI Performance Goals aside from the goal regarding the delivery of design wins are calculated in a manner consistent with how we calculate these figures for purposes of our earnings releases.
+Payouts under each 2023 LTI Performance Goal are determined using linear interpolation from threshold to target and from target to stretch.

+(2) Non-GAAP operating margin measures the percentage growth from our actual results achieved for the prior fiscal year.
+It is calculated and adjusted by the HCC Committee in the same manner as for the 2023 STI program (discussed above).

+(3) Design win revenue means the annual value of all "standard" opportunities in the sales funnel whose sales status at the part number level is advanced to "design win" during 2023.

+(4) As described above, the TSR Adjustment, which applies to the LTI Financial Goals, is a further adjustment (from a reduction of 50% to a maximum increase of 150%) to the number of shares earned on the basis of our performance as measured against each LTI Financial Goal.

-Following the end of 2022, the HCC Committee determined the number of PBRSUs deemed to be preliminarily earned based on the results of each of the 2022 LTI Performance Goals.
-These units will then vest and pay out in shares of our common stock in three equal annual installments in 2023, 2024 and 2025, subject to any applicable TSR Adjustment as described below and provided the NEO remains employed on the applicable vesting date.
-For a discussion of our 2022 performance results, please see below under "Results for PBRSUs with Performance Periods Ending in 2022."
+Following the end of 2023, the HCC Committee determined the number of PBRSUs deemed to be preliminarily earned based on the results of each of the 2023 LTI Performance Goals.
+These units will then vest and pay out in shares of our common stock in three equal annual installments in 2024, 2025 and 2026, subject to any applicable TSR Adjustment as described below and provided the NEO remains employed on the applicable vesting date.
+For a discussion of our 2023 performance results, please see below under "Results for PBRSUs with Performance Periods Ending in 2023."